 And how could you have avoided those messages?
 Not easily.
 When these messages affect your identity, you need to "reframe" your message to yourself.
 Focusing on your strengths can be difficult if the words, "I am lazy/unmotivated/forgetful/incompetent" float around in your head.

-However, successful professionals living with disabilities have worked to change their internal talk.
+However, successful professionals have worked to change their internal talk.
 They recognize that, "yes, weaknesses exist", but they have replaced those old messages with new ones that truthfully report their own successful experiences.
 If you find your own life overrun with old recordings from teachers long ago, work with a therapist to list your own successes.
 Develop a plan to accomplish your goals and have someone coach you.
 Have your friends remind to you the times that they enjoyed being with you.
-Recall positive words from your old bosses that remind you how much you have to offer.
-Finally, list your accomplishments and review those frequently until you realize that your AD/HD is only one part of who you are.
+Recall positive words from your old bosses.
+Remember how much you have to offer.
+Finally, list your accomplishments and review those frequently to improve your outlook.

 Many times professionals who completed their education chose a suitable career.
 But they work in the wrong area for them.
 At first, you feel compelled to keep the job you landed upon graduation.
-Or worse,you found out after you accepted the job that it does not fit.
+Or worse, you found out after starting your career with ADHD that the job does not fit.
 Staying may increase your risk of losing your job due to poor performance.
 One area of the job may not be suited to you or the whole job may focus on your weak areas.

 When you work with someone outside your job, you can review your job history to find patterns.
 Have a mentor in your field help you find an area that maximizes your strengths and interests.
-Consider self-study or working with a coach to develop a career transition plan and monitor the steps toward your next job.
+Consider self-study or working with a coach to develop a career transition plan.
+Then follow the steps toward your next job.

 Career professionals know they have weak areas.
 If you are unaware of the areas that make your boss squirm, find out.
-Objectively review e-mails and performance reviews to develop a plan to compensate for those areas.
-An honest look at oneself can empower you to make critical changes.
+Objectively review e-mails.
+Reread your performance reviews to develop a plan to compensate for those areas.
+An honest look can empower you to make critical changes.

 At the end of it all, you may discover that your job (or even your career) is a bad fit for you.
-If you would like to discuss your options to find a path to a better career, call for a free 15-minute phone consultation.
+If you would like to discuss your options, call for a free 15-minute phone consultation.